-In December, over 100 Wheat Ridge residents attended a community open provided their input and feedback on the kev issues that the committee believed the NRS project should address.
-During January and February, the committee worked on analyzing and synthesizing all into concepts to inform the substance of the updated NRS.
+In December, over 100 Wheat Ridge residents attended a community open house at the Recreation Center.
+Attendees provided their input and feedback on the key issues that the committee believed the NRS project should address.
+During January and February, the committee worked on analyzing and synthesizing all community input to date, and organized it into concepts to inform the substance of the updated NRS.